 It shouldn’t be a shocker that the aviator style of sunglasses began as a lighter, rather elegant alternative to the cumbersome goggles worn by U.S. Air Force pilots.
-Developed in 1937 by Bausch and Lomb, the aviator sunglasses’ iconic teardrop shape was devised to shield the entire scope of the human eye, limiting sunlight from messing with the pilot’s vision and protecting them from glare that causes headaches and altitude sickness.
+Developed in 1937 by Bausch and Lomb, aviator sunglasses’ iconic teardrop shape was devised to shield the entire scope of the human eye, limiting sunlight from messing with the pilot’s vision and protecting them from glare that causes headaches and altitude sickness.
 That practical feature led to the casual style name “ray bans.”
-In 1950s America, with post-war jingoism at an all-time high (and the wide circulation of an admittedly badass photo of General Douglas MacArthur sporting a pair), aviator glasses made it into the mainstream market.
+In 1950s America, with post-war jingoism at an all-time high (and the wide circulation of an admittedly badass photo of Gen. Douglas MacArthur sporting a pair), aviator glasses made it into the mainstream market.

-Driven by our enduring love of these timeless shades, we’ve pulled together the ultimate aviator sunglasses guide, with all the worthiest iterations of the style right now.
+Driven by our enduring love of these timeless pair of shades, we’ve pulled together the ultimate aviator sunglasses guide, with all the worthiest iterations of the style right now.

 Ray-Ban Aviator Mirror Sunglasses

 You can’t get better than the best.
 From 1937 to this day, Ray-Ban’s aviator sunglasses are the original from which all other aviators were designed after.
 Fun fact: The mirrored coating isn’t just to be cool — it also reduces glare.

 American Optical Original Pilot Sunglasses

 A favorite of U.S. military pilots for more than 50 years, these all-business aviator sunglasses are a marvel of premium materials and precision engineering.
 If an understated badass look is your goal, look no further.

 Randolph Engineering Concorde Sunglasses